Mellon Curatorial Fellow

 Williams College Museum of Art

 The Mellon Fellow will serve as a critical member of an ambitious and collaborative curatorial and engagement team within a remarkable museum and college environment.
-The Williams College Museum of Art makes dynamic art experiences to inspire new thinking about art, museums, and the world—and it does so from within the nation’s top-ranked liberal arts college.
+Committed to racial equity in all that we do, the Williams College Museum of Art, makes dynamic art experiences to inspire new thinking about art, museums, and the world—and it does so from within the nation’s top ranked liberal arts college.
 A vibrant center for the arts at Williams, the Museum embodies the liberal arts’ ability to catalyze both creative and critical thinking.
 It is a vital hub for deep student learning and participation; for taking risks and testing creative, future forms of scholarship and teaching; and for boldly affirming the relevance of the history of art and the arts broadly.
-Visit our website: http://wcma.williams.edu.
+Visit our website: https://artmuseum.williams.edu/.

 Williams College is committed to enriching its educational experience and its culture through the diversity of its faculty and staff.
 The Mellon Fellow serves as an essential partner in developing a genuinely inclusive museum for the college and as a model for the field.

 - Participate actively in all aspects of a dynamic museum program

 - Support interdisciplinary curricular use of the museum’s collections